ExpediaDotCom/EchoX3/README.md

 This section is for those who do not necessary deal with hash maps every day and may need a refresher on how they work.
 Those intimately familiar with hash map technology may skip this section.

-	NOTE:	This section discusses a basic HashMap, not necessarily the HashMap or hash function used by Trellis or by the standard Java classes.
+	NOTE:	This section discusses a basic HashMap, not necessarily the HashMap or hash function used by **EchoX3** or by the standard Java classes.

-Much of the work done by Trellis is mapping from a key to some object.
+Much of the work done by **EchoX3** is mapping from a key to some object.
 Obviously, from the user’s key to the user’s ITrellisCacheObject, and also at several places for management of internal structures.
 How does one search for the key?
 Some of the known techniques include

 * Enumeration: Simply walking a complete list of the possible elements until the correct one is found.
 Statistically, one would have to walk about half the list to find the correct element.
 It is known as a O(n) solution.
 For example, if there are 1 million (1,000,000) items in a list, you will have to walk about 500,000 on average to find the correct one.
 * Binary search: This can be accomplished by storing the elements in a binary tree or by storing them in a sorted array.
 Either way, on each test, one looks at the middle of the possibility and eliminates about half the range.
 If there are 2n elements, this will take n tests to find the correct element and is referred as a O(log(n)) solution.
 Getting back to our list of 1,000,000 items, the correct element can now be found in about 20 tries (220 = 1,048,576).